electrovir/prettier-plugin-multiline-arrays/README.md

-# v1.0 breaking changes

--   `prettier-elements-per-line` comment renamed to `prettier-multiline-arrays-next-line-pattern`.
--   `prettier-wrap-threshold` comment renamed to `prettier-multiline-arrays-next-threshold`.
--   Default `multilineArraysWrapThreshold` value is now `1`.
--   Trailing commas now force wrapping, even if the threshold hasn't been met.

 # prettier-plugin-multiline-arrays

 Prettier plugin to force array elements to wrap onto new lines, even when there's only one element.
 Supports control of how many elements appear on each line.
 Trailing commas will always force a wrap.